Azsimuth/packchart/README.md

 ```
 bash run.sh <SIZE>
 ```
-where <SIZE> means the minimum size of the packages to be included.
+where <SIZE> means the minimum size of the packages to be included, in Megabytes.
 The program exists with exceptions, that is fine (as of now)

 ## Requirements